apecloud/kubeblocks/README.md

 - Embrace extensibility and provide domain functions without vendor lock-in
 - Gain new contributors
 ### Key Features
-***
 - Runs on a Kubernetes base on any cloud
 - Defines each supported database engine through a declarative API
 - Integrated DevOps tools and processes,such as Prometheus, Grafana and AlertManager for monitoring and alarming
 - Compatible with MySQL, PostgreSQL, Redis, MongoDB and other database engines
-- Accesses and manages any new database engines or Plugins by defining CRD (Kubenetes custom resource definition)
+- Accesses and manages any new database engines or plugins by defining CRD
 - High availability, based on the consistency X-Paxos protocol
 - Database life cycle management
 - Backup and restore